Ava DuVernay drama starring Noah Wyle coming to CBS

 Netflix recently canceled "Seven Seconds," a drama that was inspired by the Black Lives Matter movement.

 "The Red Line" marks DuVernay's latest foray into television.
-Her other series "Queen Sugar" airs on OWN.
+Her other series, "Queen Sugar," airs on OWN.

 Berlanti, meanwhile, remains one of the busiest producers in television, with nearly a dozen shows either on the air or in the works.